So in 2000 the

 see the influx of new and younger members.

-Nearby clubs now include Strathalbyn, Penola
+Other Clubs in South Australia now include Strathalbyn, Penola

 in the South East and Wentworth in NSW, all